BlockSecCA/ubuntu-shell-mcp/tools/LOG_VIEWER.md

 1. Keep log viewer open in a browser tab
 2. Make changes to your MCP server
 3. Test commands in Claude
-4. Reload log file in viewer to see latest entries
+4. Click refresh button to see latest entries
 5. Analyze behavior and debug issues

+### With Log Rotation

+1. Work normally during the day
+2. Run `archive-logs.bat` at end of day/week
+3. Load specific dated archives for analysis
+4. Use timeline to understand session boundaries
+5. Keep archives for 30 days

 ### CI/CD Pipeline